WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 1. Alice navigates to the professional network site and initiates the flow to grant access to her educational attestations.

-2. The website sends a `RequestPermissionAction` to Alice’s hub.
+2. The website sends a `RequestPermissionAction` to Alice’s Hub.

 3. Alice’s Hub relays the request to Alice's UA, which prompts her to grant/deny permission.

 4. Alice grants permission to access her current and future educational attestations by pushing a signed permission object and DID-specific keys to her Hub.

-5. Alice’s Hub stores the keys she generated for the professional networking site, and relays a Action to the professional network's Hub to provide notice that their permission request has been granted.
+5. Alice’s Hub stores the keys she generated for the professional networking site and relays an Action to the professional network's Hub to provide notice that their permission request has been granted.

-6. The Prof Site is notified that the permission has been granted.
+6. The professional networking site is notified that the permission has been granted.

 7. At any time in the future, the professional networking site can retrieve Alice’s education credentials from Alice’s Hub, based on the permissions she provided and using the private key held by the professional networking site.
     1. Should the permission later be removed, the Prof Site's ability to retrieve updated credentials will be removed.

 Referenced Action Objects